 PUBLISHED AND FORTHCOMING ARTICLES

-“Long-run Bulls and Bears” (with Martin Eichenbaum, Dimitris Papanikolaou and Sérgio Rebelo) April 2015.
-Journal of Monetary Economics forthcoming.
+“Long-run Bulls and Bears” (with Martin Eichenbaum, Dimitris Papanikolaou and Sérgio Rebelo) Journal of Monetary Economics 76 (supplement), S21-S36, 2015.

 We find that there is a high correlation between stock returns and fundamentals across bull and bear stock market episodes.